KauzClay/docs-tap/tas-migration/sso-for-tas.hbs.md

         print(json.dumps(idps))
     ```

-1. Run the script with the UAA URL, access token, and the previously captured `SUBDOMAIN`.
+1. Run the script with the UAA URL, access token, and the previously captured `SUBDOMAIN`:

     ```console
     python3 migration.py -u $UAA_URL -t $TOKEN -s $SUBDOMAIN
     ```

     The following JSON output can be templated into an `AuthServer` by using tools such as YTT.
-This structure is nearly complete for establishing a functioning authorization server with migrated identity providers.
+    This structure is nearly complete for establishing a functioning authorization server with
+    migrated identity providers.

     ```yaml
     #@ load("@ytt:data", "data")